Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Full Transparency:
 * I had this reviewed by eLearnSecurity so that I didn't run into any copyright issues
 * I also did not mean to write so much but I got into a 'flow'
-* I plan on taking the web application testing course to supplement my web app testing role
+* I plan on taking the web application testing course to supplement my web app testing in my day to day job

-# What course?
+# What Course?
 The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/)

 It was released last year in January.

-## Who is it by?
+## Who Is It By?
 [eLearnSecurity](https://www.elearnsecurity.com/company/about_us)
 This company is based in Italy and the US as you can see in the about us section.

 ![](/images/ihrp/elearn9.png)

-## Why Did I choose this course?
+## Why Did I Choose This Course?
 The security training space is very wide, both in cost and quality.
 You don't always get what you pay for.
 I am quite skeptical of training providers, associated costs and 'certifications' in general.
 I'm certainly not an expert, I use certifications as a guideline for my learning path, not the end all be all.